qrakhen/sqript/README.md

 Code can be art, and if sqript isn't, I don't know what is.

-Please keep in mind that if you actually want to use Sqript that it is still very young and will suffer from partial child diseases - but as I am ~constantly~ sometimes working on it, so these things will fade.
+Please keep in mind that if you actually want to use Sqript that it is still very young and will suffer from partial child diseases - but as I am ~constantly~ sometimes working on it, even these things will fade.

 ### Some Features:
  * type-less, comparable to JavaScript, but CAN be typed if wanted.